Owner, Course Director

 Paul’s underwater journey began while snorkeling on the Southern tip of the Great Barrier Reef in 2006.
 Float N Flag provided the expert training, safe diving mantra and contagious passion for diving in fresh and salt water, warm and cold water.
 His first salt water dive was in Wakatobi, Indonesia and has since done many dives in the South Pacific / Australian waters.
 His favorite dive sites include 1.
 Byron Bay, AU, protected marine-park where every dive is unique with incredible marine diversity & seasonal migration; 2.
 The black sand beach of Tulamben, Bali on the USAT Liberty wreck.
 He has pursued his strong interest of underwater photography making his dives exciting and memorable.

 Paul lives in Burlington and has a career in IT management.
 He enjoys the occasional round of golf, biking, rudimental snare drumming and good music.
-His next diving goal is to achieve the PADI Master Scuba Diver Trainer certification.
+Now that he has attained Staff Instructor, he is looking forward to new responsibilities with the teaching team.

 For Gary, the underwater world was open to him while snorkelling in the Caribbean.
 His fascination with a myriad of colourful fish and endless varieties of corals lead to the decision to become an Open Water diver in 2009.
 A dive at Gulliver’s Lake resulting in a close encounter with a small bass was the catalyst to further his dive skills and diver education.
 Both warm and cold water experiences coupled with taking several courses resulting in achieving Master Scuba Diver ranking.
 His desire to share his enthusiasm and experiences with new divers plus wanting to help them become certified propelled Gary to recently becoming a Dive Master.
 Gary’s favourite cold water destination are the wrecks of Tobermory while a return to Little Cayman would be a definite repeat dive trip.